gem/oq-engine/doc/adv-manual/general.rst

 but currently this only works for `csv` and `xml`.
 The exporters are one of the most time-consuming parts on the engine, mostly because of the sheer number of them; there are more than fifty exporters and they are always increasing.
-If you need new exports, please [add an issue on GitHub](https://github.com/gem/oq-engine/issues).
+If you need new exports,
+please `add an issue on GitHub <https://github.com/gem/oq-engine/issues>`_.

 oq zip
 ------